 - They have been married and/or they are in a domestic partnership five years or less,

 - They do not own more than $38,000 total,

 - They do not owe more than $6,000, besides car notes,

 - They do not want to get spousal support from each other,

-– They have no disagreements about how their belongings and they have signed settlement agreement.
+- They have no disagreements about how their belongings and they have signed a settlement agreement.

 In order to get a summary dissolution, spouses have to file a joint petition.
 By signing a joint petition, a married couple states:

-Whether they want get back their former names.
+- Whether they want to get back their former names.

 The majority of family conflicts can be settled without a trial and you will not be constrained to appear in a court.
 Nonetheless, it can happen that a court appearance will become necessary.
 At The Margarian Law Firm, we try to make family law issues less painful and help you.
 Do not delay to contact us to start preparing the security of your family today.